Multicomponent multiscatter capture of Dark Matter: Multi-component Capture in Pop III Stars

-In this section, we calculate upper bounds on DM capture rates and DM luminosity from DM-DM annihilation for Pop~III stars composed of $\sim 25\%$ helium and $\sim 75\%$ hydrogen, applying the MCMS formalism.
+In this section, we calculate upper bounds on DM capture rates and DM luminosity from DM-DM annihilation for Pop~III stars composed of $\sim 25\%$ helium and $\sim 75\%$ hydrogen, applying the multi-component multiscatter formalism.
 We compare our results to the previously used approximation of a pure-hydrogen Pop~III star to demonstrate the effects of helium on the capture process.
-Pop~III stars are believed to have been formed at or around the center of dense DM mini-halos out of pristine gas from big bang nucleosynthesis.
-For this reason, we have adopted the following mass fractions for zero-age main sequence Pop~III stars: $f_{He} = 0.25$ and $f_{H} = 0.75$.
-In addition, we have assumed an adiabatically contracted NFW density profile for the DM mini-halos in which Pop~III stars formed (See Appendix E of \cite{Ilie:2020PopIII} for details on this assumption).
-Following this, we get a range of values for the DM dispersion velocity, $\vbar = 1 - 15$ km/s, and the density at the center of the halo, $\rho_X = 10^{13} - 10 ^{16}$ GeV/cm$^3$ of which we adopt the following fiducial values: \be \vbar = 10 \text{ km/s}, \ee \be \rho_X = 10^{14} \text{ GeV/cm$^3$}. \ee Note that the capture rates scale linearly with $\rho_X$, so it is straightforward to adjust our results for any other assumption made on $\rho_X$.
+Pop~III stars are believed to have been formed at or around the center of dense DM mini-halos out of pristine gas from big bang nucleosynthesis (BBN) at redshifts $z = 10-50$~\cite{Bromm:1999, Bromm:2003,Bromm:2009}.
+As they form from the collapse of primordial gas, their composition at formation is well approximated by the mass fractions predicted by BBN, i.e. $25\%$ helium and $75\%$ hydrogen~\cite{Cyburt:2016}.
+For this reason, we have adopted the following mass fractions for zero-age main sequence (ZAMS) Pop~III stars: $f_{He} = 0.25$ and $f_{H} = 0.75$.
+Note that in reality, these mass fractions will vary as the star burns hydrogen, however, this makes capture rates conservative as higher helium fractions from hydrogen burning will lead to higher capture rates.
+In addition, we have assumed a standard adiabatically contracted NFW density profile for the DM mini-halos in which Pop~III stars formed.
+This profile is well established in the literature and has been shown to agree excellently with simulation data in the inner-parsec region of these mini-haloes \cite{Abel:2001, Freese:2008dmdens} (See Appendix E of \cite{Ilie:2020PopIIIa} for more details on this assumption).~Following this, we get a range of values for the halo mass, $M_{halo} = 10^5-10^6 M_\odot$, DM dispersion velocity, $\vbar = 1 - 15$ km/s, and the density at the center of the halo, $\rho_X = 10^{13} - 10 ^{16}$ GeV/cm$^3$ of which we adopt the following fiducial values: \be M_{halo} = 10^6 M_\odot, \ee \be \vbar = 10 \text{ km/s}, \ee \be \rho_X = 10^{14} \text{ GeV/cm$^3$}. \ee Note that the capture rates scale linearly with $\rho_X$, so it is straightforward to adjust our results for any other assumption made on $\rho_X$.
 To calculate DM capture rates, we require the DM-nucleus scattering cross section.
 In Appendix \ref{sec:SigmaAppendix}, we provide a brief review of the theory behind DM-nucleon scattering and show how we obtain the following expressions in the context of Pop~III stars: \be \sigma \equiv \sigma_H = \sigma_0^{SI-p}, \ee \be \sigma_{He} = 4^4 \sigma_0^{SI-p} \langle F^2(E_R)\rangle, \ee where $\sigma_H$ is the DM-hydrogen cross section, $\sigma_{He}$ is the DM-helium cross section, $\sigma_0^{SI-p}$ is the ``standard" spin-independent (SI) DM-proton cross section in the $q \to 0$ limit, and $\langle F^2(E_R)\rangle$ is the average of the helm form factor across all recoil energies.
 Note the null contribution of Helium to spin-dependent (SD) interactions due to its 0 spin.
-This means that capture from SD interactions in Pop~III stars is relevant only for DM-proton collisions and is thus more suitable for the SCMS formalism, as done in \cite{Ilie:2019,Ilie:2019Erratum,Ilie:2020PopIII,Ilie:2020BNF}.
+For protons, in reality, the total cross section is a sum of the SI and SD cross sections.
+However, following the practice of direct detection experiments, one can make the assumption that one dominates over the other.
+We make this simplifying assumption for consistency, since we are contrasting the projected bounds obtained from our method to those of direct detection experiments.
+In this paper, we assume SI interactions dominate in order to study DM capture in a multi-component context, as both hydrogen and helium interact via the SI channel.
+If one assumes that the SD cross section is dominant, capture in Pop~III stars is relevant only for DM-proton collisions and is thus more suitable for the single-component multiscatter formalism, as done in \cite{Ilie:2019,Ilie:2019Erratum,Ilie:2020PopIIIa,Ilie:2020BNFa}.
 Also, note the significant enhancement of the cross section for helium interactions due to the higher mass of helium nuclei, as well as the minor suppression from the nuclear form factor.
-For the purposes of this paper, one initial goal we have is to place upper bounds on DM capture rates by using the XENON1T bounds on SI interactions for DM masses $\gtrsim 10^2$ GeV, which scale linearly as a function of DM mass in the following way:
+For the purposes of this paper, one initial goal we have is to place projected upper bounds on Pop~III stellar masses by using the XENON1T bounds on SI interactions \cite{Aprile:2018} for DM masses $\gtrsim 10^2$ GeV, which scale linearly as a function of DM mass in the following way: